 Reading: The primary surgery textbook chapters dealing with General and Subspecialty Surgery, as outlined above, require reading.
-These subjects should be supplemented with additional reading from the resource textbooks listed and available to all students through the RVU library online.
-Additional research on topics of interest and disease states as they present is encouraged from journal and textbook searches.
+These subjects should be supplemented with

 H&P Review: A major portion of your time will be devoted to conducting patient history and physical examinations.
 These, in themselves, are excellent learning opportunities.
 You should make every effort to have your H&Ps and daily progress notes reviewed by your supervisor or by an Intern or Resident.